thingsboard/thingsboard.github.io/_includes/templates/install/coap-firmware.md

-Execute the following command in terminal to install the CoAP libs:
+Execute the following command in terminal to install the CoAP and checksum libs:

 ```bash
 pip3 install asyncio aiocoap mmh3 --user